Azure-Samples/AzureMapsCodeSamples/README.md

 # Azure Maps Code Samples

-A collection of code samples for the [Azure Maps](http://aka.ms/AzureMaps) web map control.
+A collection of over a hundred code samples for the [Azure Maps](http://aka.ms/AzureMaps) Web SDK.

 [Try it now](https://azuremapscodesamples.azurewebsites.net/)